thomas-sittler/jekyll-now/_posts/2017-08-04-authority.md

 ---
 layout: post
-title: 'Why we don't like arguments from authority'
+title: 'Why don\'t we like arguments from authority?'
 ---

 # A tension between bayesiansim and intuition